RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 #### Display problems (resolution detection)

-On some distros, in order to open the possibility of connecting `airgeddon` xterm windows to your host X Window system, you must launch first `~# xhost +` command or `xhost +SI:localuser:root` if you are using Wayland graphics.
-You can check if you need it easily.
+On some Linux distributions, in order to open the possibility of connecting `airgeddon` xterm windows to your host's graphics system, you must launch first a command.
+You can check if you need to do it easily.
 The resolution should be detected inside `airgeddon` on initial checks.
 If not is detected, you have a problem with your DISPLAY var.
-You should launch `~# xhost +` command, or launch `xhost +SI:localuser:root` if you are using Wayland, or adjust DISPLAY var on docker run command.
+You should launch `~# xhost +` command if you are using X windows system, or launch `xhost +SI:localuser:root` command if you are using Wayland graphics, or just adjust DISPLAY var on docker run command if you have any other special configuration.

 #### Setting Options